International Fee Exemption

 - Canadian marriage certificate

-- Foreign marriage certificate translated into English
+- Foreign marriage certificate officially translated into English

-- Declaration of a common law union (IMM 5409)
+- Declaration of common law union (IMM 5409)

-- Notarized affidavit of common-law status
+- Notarized affidavit of common-law status demonstrating 3 years of co-habitation (must be a Canadian notary)

 - Both partners’ Notice of Assessment statements from the Canada Revenue Agency for the past 3 years, indicating the same address.